pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 1. Launch ParallaxGen.
 1. Click Show Advanced Options.
 1. Enable Upgrade Parallax to Complex Material.
-1. Add "\*\books\\*" to the Mesh Block List.
-This is to work around the bug that you cannot read books in SkyUI VR.
+1. Add the following rules to the Mesh Block List.
+   1. `*\books\*`: To avoid the bright white lighting for book objects in UI.
+Otherwise, you cannot read books.
+   1. `*\dragon\*`: To avoid the neon blue dragonbones.
 1. Click Save Config.
 1. Click Start Patching. (~3 minutes)
 1. ParallaxGen output zip is a regular Skyrim mod.
 Install and enable the mod.